ctsrc/Base256/README.md

 ```

 With no options, `lastresort` reads raw data from stdin
-and writes encoded data as a continuous block to stdout.
+and writes encoded data as a continuous block of human words to stdout.

 ### Options